 A creative option for cashing in your coins is as convenient as your local grocery, home, or big-box store.
 By using the self-checkout lane, you can insert coins into the machine, and it will accept your coins the same way it would accept cash.
 This is a fee-free option worth considering if you can make it to the store during a time when it’s not too busy.

-Make Sure You Aren’t Getting Rid of Rare Coins for Merely Face Value!
+Make Sure You Don’t Get Rid of Valuable Coins

 Before you cash in your coins, make sure you don’t have a rare coin.
 Though it is a long shot, it is worth looking through your coins to make sure you’re not in possession of a rare or otherwise valuable coin.